Rian1010/boutique_ado/README.md

     <meta http-equiv="X-UA-Compatible" content="ie=edge">
 ```

-- Use `{% load static %}` for the base.html to get the static files
+- Use `load static` for the base.html to get the static files
 - Move the scripts to the head for them to load as early as possible

 ## After setting up base.html and the home django-app (with its url.py)